constantine-fry/das-quadrat/README.md

 ####What has been done:

-1. Authorization UI for iOS and OSX.
+1. Authorization on iOS and OSX.

-2. Native oauth on iOS.
+2. Native authorization on iOS.

 3. Storing access token in Keychain.